 By ZEN SOO and EILEEN NG

-Nagenthran’s family and social activists confirmed the execution Wednesday.
+Nagaenthran’s family and social activists confirmed the execution Wednesday.

-“On this score may I declare that Malaysia is far more humane,” his sister Sarmila Dharmalingam said.
+“On this score may I declare that Malaysia is far more humane,” his sister, Sarmila Dharmalingam, said.
 “Zero to Singapore on this.”

-Nagenthran’s supporters and lawyers said he had an IQ of 69 and was intellectually disabled, and that the execution of a mentally ill person was prohibited under international human rights law.
+Nagaenthran’s supporters and lawyers said he had an IQ of 69 and was intellectually disabled, and that the execution of a mentally ill person was prohibited under international human rights law.

-“Nagaenthran Dharmalingam’s name will go down in history as the victim of a tragic miscarriage of justice,” said Maya Foa, director of non-governmental organization Reprieve.
+“Nagaenthran Dharmalingam’s name will go down in history as the victim of a tragic miscarriage of justice,” said Maya Foa, director of nongovernmental organization Reprieve.

 The court dismissed the motion, describing it as “frivolous.”

-Ng reported from Kuala Lumpur.
+Ng reported from Kuala Lumpur, Malaysia

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.